How Does Medical Marijuana Help PTSD?

 How To Get Prescribed Medical Marijuana

 Getting a prescription for medical marijuana varies from state to state.
 Most of the time, only certain doctors will prescribe it.
 However, thanks to new laws being in place across the United States, it’s becoming more and more common.
-There are websites that will help you find a doctor near you that can prescribe it.

 If you’ve recently been diagnosed with PTSD, consider seeking medical marijuana as a treatment instead of SSRIs.
 Together with your therapist, medical marijuana can help you work through your fears and get back to your daily life.
 It can help you relax and cope with the trauma rather than hide from it.